vkottler/badgerloopControls/README.md

     * This can be done in a number of ways, the best strategy is to add `.c` source files separately from `.h` header files
       * add C files by right clicking Source Files and choosing `add existing items from folders`, [add drivers, peripherals, and applications](screenshots/creatingAproject/addingSourceFiles.PNG)
-      * add header files by right clicking Header Files and choosing `add existing items from folders`, make sure that .h files are chosen in the drop down menu.
+      * add header files by right clicking Header Files and choosing `add existing items from folders`, *make sure that .h files are chosen in the drop down menu*.
 [Add drivers, peripherals, and applications](screenshots/creatingAproject/addingHeaderFiles.PNG)
       * Header and Source files should contain the three folders which each have an `include` and a `C` folder.
 For Header Files the `C` folder [can be deleted](screenshots/creatingAproject/deleteCfolderForInclude.PNG) and for Source Files the `include` folder [can be deleted](screenshots/creatingAproject/deleteIncludeFolderForSource.PNG).
 [This is what your project should now look like](screenshots/creatingAproject/whenFinishedAddingFromFolders.PNG)
       * Last, [add the remaining files that are not in any of these three folders](screenshots/creatingAproject/whenFinished.PNG)
   8. Build the project to verify that everything is in order. *Commits should not be made with projects that do not build!*